rpkgarcia/rpkgarcia.github.io/README.md

 # About

-Assistant Professor of Mathematics & Statistics at California State University, Sacramento.
+Doctoral candidate in Applied Statistics at the University of California Riverside.

 ## Contact

-cappiello@csus.edu
+rkurt001@ucr.edu